Gilman Hall: Room 307

 In 1942, the Berkeley campus became quite involved in the war effort of World War II.
 The top floor, or "attic," of Gilman Hall was fenced off for classified work in nuclear chemistry.
 Half of the rooms in the attic had small balconies that could be used as outdoor fume hoods, but the actual hoods in Gilman Hall were not equipped with fans.
 They operated only as chimneys, with a burner flame that produced a draft.
 For the war work, electrically powered fans were finally installed to vent the hoods.
 Plutonium research in Gilman Hall was part of the Manhattan Project to develop the atomic bomb.
+The plutonium work was followed at Gilman Hall by the preparation of uranium-233, a new fissionable isotope of uranium, by Seaborg, J. W. Gofman and R. W. Stoughton.
 In 1942, Seaborg left Berkeley to join the Manhattan Project in Chicago.
 He returned to Berkeley after the war and directed the university's nuclear chemistry research.

 Between 1976 and 1983, as part of the Formerly Utilized Sites Remedial Action Program, the Department of Energy conducted remedial action to remove or shield floor and walls contaminated with uranium from the nuclear research done in the Hall.